-Use a named credential to specify the endpoint for your callout, and identify the key that you want to use to encrypt your data.
+Use a named credential to specify the endpoint for your callout, and identify the key that you want to fetch from your endpoint.

-- 1. From Setup, enter Named Credential in the Quick Find box, then select Named Credential. - 2.
-(Tip: A named credential provides an authenticated callout mechanism through which Salesforce can fetch your key material.
+- Make sure that your org has at least one active Data in Salesforce key, either Salesforce-generated or customer-supplied.
+You can create a tenant secret by clicking Generate Tenant Secret on the Key Management page in Setup. - From Setup, enter Named Credential in the Quick Find box, then select Named Credential. - Tip: A named credential provides an authenticated callout mechanism through which Salesforce can fetch your key material.
 Because Salesforce whitelists named credentials, they're a secure and convenient channel for key material stored outside of Salesforce.